 Transition to 64-bit mode

-NOTE: there will be lots of assembly code in this part, so if you are not familiar with that, you might want to consult a book about it
+[!NOTE] There will be lots of assembly code in this part, so if you are not familiar with that, you might want to consult a book about it or read another set of my posts about assembly programming.

-You will recall that the eax register contains the address of the 32-bit entry point.
-We can read about this in the linux kernel x86 boot protocol:
+The value of the eax register contains the address of the 32-bit entry point.
+What is this address?
+To answer on this question, we can read the Linux kernel x86 boot protocol document:

 When using bzImage, the protected-mode kernel was relocated to 0x100000